Mutoxicated/HYPER/devlog.md

 Next day I'll get into the items and all that.

 Side things I have to do: make vampire and chimera bacteria work.

+## Day 141

+I didn't actually code anything but I came up with the passive item list.
+I also thought about how passive and active items will be implemented and decided I will do a similar thing to what I did with the bacteria.
+Items will be prefabs that have components that define their function.
+An item will also have a population counter depending on whether its passive or not.